 Keep in mind, though, that surprise can be negative, too.
-If you provide an unpleasant surprise, it does all those benefits, in reverse.
-It makes customers angry, it makes skeptics negatively biased, it keeps reluctants away, and it turns purchasers into boycotters.
+If you provide an unpleasant surprise, it provides all those benefits, in reverse.
+It makes customers angry, it makes skeptics negatively biased, it keeps reluctants away, and it turns buyers into boycotters.

 If you keep the focus on positive surprise, you’ll win.
 Let it slip, and you’ll have a huge problem on your hands.

 I’m going to share some specific tips for surprising your customers in a little bit, but I want to first help you prepare for the project of surprise.